NREL/HPC/slurm/README.md

 ```
 These files are in a subdirectory for organizational purposes.
 After checkout, go
-to this directory and do a make install which will compile and copy files up on level.
+to this directory and do a make install which will compile and copy files up one level.
 Also, you can create a python environment for the examples by sourcing the file jupyter.sh.

 ```